njh/ruby-mqtt/README.md

 ### Will message ###

-If an MQTT client connection ends unexpectedly, the user can configure mqtt to send a "last will and testament" message.
+If a MQTT client connection ends unexpectedly, the user can configure mqtt to send a "last will and testament" message.
 The content of the message must be predefined, as well as the topic to send it to.
 The "last will" is a connection property.
 It must be created before connecting the client.

-The will message is comprised of a topic, payload, QoS level and a retain value.
+The will message is comprised of a topic, payload, QoS level, and a retain value.